sunnymoon1314/ce5-group5-capstone/README.md

 12. You are ready to proceed to setup the ArgoCD described in the next section.

-13. Please remember to delete the resources that you deployed in the preceding steps when the resources are no longer required:
+13. Please remember to delete the resources that you deployed in the preceding steps if the resources are no longer required:
     ```
     terraform destroy -var-file=prod.tfvars
     ```